MikiMorozov/Data-Egnine-CLI-For-Microsoft-SQL-Server/README.md

    python __main__.py
    ```

-Copy and paste your connection string and OpenAI API key instead of the placeholder, run program again and you're good to go!
+**Note**:Copy and paste your connection string and OpenAI API key instead of the placeholder, run program again and you're good to go!

 ## Usage